tokeh/bdd_tutorial/README.md

     Then 2 books should have been found
     And Book 1 should have the title 'Some other book'
 ```
-The mapping between scenarios and implementation is achieved by *Java Annotations* and *pattern matching*.
+The mapping between scenarios and implementation is achieved by *Java annotations* and *pattern matching*.
 The mapping from
 scenario values to parameters is done the same way.
 That allows writing steps (e.g. __Given__... __And__...) that have the same
 text but different values and mapping them to the same implementation.
 ```java